Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

 * **pos_l** (_list_): positions associated with the elements in the list _vol_l_

 ### Summary of functioning
-1. Initiate the variables that we are going to return
+1. Check that there is a pipette to perform the function
+2. Check that _positions_distribute_ and _volumes_distribute_ have the same dimensions
-2. For loop that goes through the elements of the input _volumeS_distribute_
+3. For loop that goes through the elements _volumes_distribute_ and _positions_distribute_
    1. Check if the volume is 0.
 If it is, we go to the next element of the loop.

-      **Volume is 0**
-      1. Go to the next element of the list
    2. Obtain the pipette that could transfer the volume using the function `give_me_optimal_pipette`
    3. Check the selected pipette's mount